prettier/prettier-vscode/README.md

 #### prettier.disableLanguages

 A list of languages IDs to disable this extension on.
-Restart required.
 _Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run_

 ## Error Messages